ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 be different for you or your team.

 Lastly, this is not a tutorial about Deployments and Services.
-I may be explaining these concepts at the latter part of my post, but I might pull-in some basic Kubernetes concepts here and there.
+I may be explaining these concepts along the way, but I might pull-in some Kubernetes concepts here and there.

 ## Why starting with Pods or Nodes didn't help me